≪ Go to our review of Winter Sleeping Bags

 Hands-on Gear Review

 Cons: Zipper snags

-Bottom line: This is a solid winter bag with a wider cut than the Snowbunting and the Antelope.
+Bottom line: The Torch is a great winter bag for those looking for a wider cut than the Antelope and the Snowbunting.

 RELATED REVIEW: The Best Winter Down Sleeping Bags of 2017

 This bag is a close competitor with the Western Mountaineering Versalite, our Top Pick for Light Weight, and if you're keen on some extra features like an internal stash pocket and a different cut, you may even prefer the Torch, especially if you are a colder sleeper.
 For a slightly warmer, beefier bag, check out the Feathered Friends Snowbunting.

 The Phantom Torch 3 is stuffed with 27.9 oz 800 fill goose down treated with Q-shield, Mountain Hardwear's proprietary hydrophobic treatment.
 The "3" is derived from the lower limit of the bag's EN rating.
 Our testers feel that EN ratings are only a rough guideline at best, and in our hands-on comparative testing, we found that the Torch 3 kept us warmer than some of the designated 0° bags in this review, such as the Nemo Sonic and the Kelty Cosmic Down (which both cost much less).

 The Torch 3 is not as warm as the Feathered Friends Snowbunting, which is insulated with 900 fill down, and only weighs 1.8oz more than the Torch 3.
 Our most discerning testers found the Torch 3 to be slightly warmer than the Western Mountaineering Antelope MF.